“I can’t do it all.”

 - Ask two questions.
 What are you learning?
 How are you applying what you are learning?
 That’s it.
 Try it.

-In this last one for example; connect in the community.
-This doesn’t have to be daily, or maybe not even weekly practice, but the power of your cumulative effort is incredibly productive.
+In this last one for example, connect in the community.
+This doesn’t have to be daily, and maybe not even weekly, but the power of your cumulative effort is incredibly productive.

-Whether its personal evangelism or connecting with key leaders in your city- this helps keep a general awareness of what is going on outside your church.
+Whether its personal evangelism, connecting with key leaders in your city, or a general awareness of what is going on outside your church.
 A few hours a month can get this done very well.
-The long term returns will be strong.
+The long-term returns will be strong.

 In which of these six are you strong?

 Thank God for that and give yourself a pat on the back.
 Leadership is not easy so recognize when you do well.

 Lean into your strengths.
 Leverage them for the good of the church!

 Which one could use improvement?